Lee Shih-ke: Arrest

-The police arrested another man, Wang Ying-hsien (王迎先), and prised a false confession out of him.
-Wang soon died in an apparent suicide attempt after jumping into a river whilst pretending to guide the police to the location of the stolen money and weapon.
-The police had suspected Wang as he had a strong resemblance to Lee; both men were taxi drivers, and some physical evidence was found near Wang's home.
-Wang had been reported to the police by his daughter's boyfriend, who wanted to claim the NT$2 million reward money.
+The police released footage of the robbery to encourage witnesses to come forward; witnesses said the robber drove a red taxi, and a plastic bag was recovered near the bank branch, next to a nylon quilt cover.
+Wang Ying-hsien (王迎先) was reported to the police by his daughter's boyfriend, who wanted to claim the NT$2 million reward money; Wang was a taxi driver, like Lee, and some physical evidence (a quilt) was found in Wang's home.
+Based on this circumstantial evidence, the police arrested him on May 7 and prised a false confession out of him under torture at the police "guest house"; his daughter heard him being beaten while she was testifying.
+Wang agreed to guide the police to the location of the stolen money and weapon, but the police stated he died by suicide after jumping into a river along the way.

 The police arrested Lee just hours after Wang's death.
 A friend of Lee had reported him to the police after he found Lee stashing the stolen money in his apartment.
 The police recovered NT$4 million at the friend's house; Lee had already spent between NT$50,000 and NT$140,000 of the takings on home appliances, jewelry, and prostitutes.
 Lee admitted to the crimes, allegedly under torture, saying he had committed the robbery to "provide for myself in old age.
 It costs money to womanize, it costs money to gamble, it costs money to buy things!"
 However, Lee also told United Daily News reporters that he robbed the bank as a societal protest against the "nouveau riche" and that the money that he hid away was a gift so that his friend's daughter could afford a college education.
 Lee had also previously been denied a bank loan.
-With Taiwan under martial law, Lee had a swift trial and was executed on May 26, five days after his sentencing.
+With Taiwan under martial law, Lee had a swift trial and was sentenced to death on May 21; he was executed on May 26, five days after his sentencing.